Date:

 Si Nae Park (East Asian Languages and Civilizations), “How Printers of Vernacular Novels Made Reading Easier in Early Modern Korea”

-introduced by Sarah Bramao-Ramos (East Asian Languages and Civilizations)
+Sarah Bramao-Ramos (East Asian Languages and Civilizations)

 Please join us for the talks in the History Conference Room (formerly Lower Library) in Robinson Hall, and afterwards in the Great Space for the reception.